chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_open_source_notes.rst

    Response: internal service error
    Failed uploading transformed data to the Chef 12 server

-If this error occurs, first try re-running the upgrade process.
-If this error persists, see the "Subcommand Reference" below and run each of the upgrade steps individually.
-When doing the upgrade step, be sure to specify the ``--upload-threads`` command and set its value to ``1``, which will ensure that only one cookbook is uploaded at a time.
-This approach will be slower, but will prevent a race condition from occuring.
-For example:
+If this error occurs, re-run the upgrade process, adding the ``--upload-threads`` option set to a value of ``1``:

 .. code-block:: bash

    $ chef-server-ctl upgrade --upload-threads 1

+This option will ensure that only one cookbook is uploaded at a time.
+This approach will be slower, but will prevent a race condition (and this error) from occuring.

 Manual Upgrades